rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 We cannot rid ourselves of iconographic symbolism and still worship a transcendent God (we are ourselves icons of that transcendent God).
 Any attempt to glorify God necessitates symbolism (in image or action or word).
 Iconographic symbolism *will happen* no matter how much we suppress or destroy sacred images.

 Destroying images does not remove all images.
 The result is never "no image".
-The result is *ugly*, *bland*, *industrial* inages.
+The result is *ugly*, *bland*, *industrial* images.
 There will always be an image as long as there's a church where we are trying to worship God.
-The risk of idolatry after iconoclasm is the same if not greater because they've replaced images of Christ with images of bland ugliness.
+The risk of idolatry after iconoclasm is the same if not greater because they've replaced sacred images of Christ with mundane images of bland ugliness.

 A bland spartan church is as idolatrous as a golden calf, because in both it is not aimed at Christ, and there is clearly a higher principle being worshipped (above God).